Regan298/Disaster-Master/Documentation/FinalReport.md

 [Editing Live Picture](https://gitlab.ecs.vuw.ac.nz/ENGR300-2019/Project-16/redr-disaster-simulation-program/blob/master/Images/LiveEdit.PNG)

 The Overseer can use the live editing from the timeline feature to control events details such as time, recipient, and deletion.
+New events can be created and scheduled from scratch or via pre-set library items that are created during the scenario creation.
 This gives more control to the Overseer during the simulation training and allows for interfering.

 #### 7. Review of the events that occurred in past simulations, with functionality to export scenario results.